jaylac2000/StaffStatus/README.md

 - /staff : There is no alias to this command

 # Config:

 - Edit the config to add your self and your staff members
-- Also broadcast join / leave messages for invisible mode if you wish

 # COMING SOON:

 - Invisable System
 - Support to show the staff members rank
 - Support for MySQL?
 To cross server staff / status?
+Also display on which server they are on...
 Will need help on this one...
 - Make /staff a form?
+- Choice on the Staff Status List Colours.
 - More Media (photos)
+- Perm for ranks rather than add/remove manually in config

 # Check it out

-Feel free to check out my server ApolloMCPE and test /staff for yourself (Does not work in the hub)
+Feel free to check out my server ScepterMCPE and test /staff for yourself (Does not work in the hub)
 IP: play.scepternetwork.com
 Port: 19132

-# Invisable mode (BROKEN - WIP)

 # Media